-Between 1903-1944 she served on Shipwash station as well as various other stations.
+Between 1903-1944 she served at Shipwash station as well as various other stations.

 LV72 marked a safe passage through minefields in the English Channel for landing craft of the invasion force in June 1944.
 She was codenamed Juno after the landing beach she protected.